 Adaptive Baby-Care Equipment

-The right gear turns "impossible" tasks into manageable ones.
-Much of it is adapted from standard baby equipment:
+The right gear turns "impossible" tasks into manageable ones, and much of it is adapted from standard baby equipment:

 Through the Looking Glass — a national nonprofit for families with disabilities — publishes a baby-care equipment chart, has helped design wheelchair-accessible cribs and gear, and runs a parent-to-parent network.
 It's the single best starting point for adaptive baby equipment.